Healthdirect Free Australian health advice you can count on.

 Resources and support

-Asking about your treatment or medication is important to help you understand your options.
-Here's a guide to questions to ask your pharmacist or doctor before taking a medicine.
+Asking about your treatment or medicine is important to help you understand your options.
+Here's a guide to questions you should ask your pharmacist or doctor before taking a medicine.

-See also this list of medicines that contain tramadol to read the consumer medicines information (CMI) leaflet for the brand prescribed.
+See this list of medicines that contain tramadol to read the consumer medicines information (CMI) leaflet for the brand prescribed.
 You can also:

 • Call 1300 MEDICINE (1300 633 424) to talk about the medicines you are taking for your pain.